mehrvarz/P2pChatOTR/readme.md

 P2pChatOTR works similar to P2pBase (see: https://github.com/mehrvarz/P2pCore).
 Instead of using pre-exchanged public keys for end-to-end encryption, however, OTR messaging and OTR are being used.
 P2pChatOTR needs two secret strings on start:

-    (Alice) ./run timur.p2pChat.P2pChatOTR paris texas
+    (Alice) ./run paris texas
-    (Bob)   ./run timur.p2pChat.P2pChatOTR paris texas
+    (Bob)   ./run paris texas

 The first string argument ("paris") will be used to match the two clients.
-The second string argument ("texas") will be used as the OTR/SMP secret.
-Both clients must use the same secret strings.
+The second string argument ("texas") will be used as OTR/SMP secret.
+Both clients must use the exact same secret words.

-As soon as a p2p connection has been established, OTR and SMP will be started automatically.
-Five to ten seconds later, SMP should be complete, so that a secure and private conversation can take place.
+As soon as a p2p connection has been established, OTR and SMP will be automatically started.
+A couple of seconds later, SMP should be complete ("*** SMP succeeded ***") and a secure conversation can take place.
 To end the application hit Ctrl-C.

 Shown below is a P2pChatOTR log of Alice's client instance:

-    P2pChatOTR accountname=alice.msn.com protocol=msn recipient=bob@msn.com
     P2pChatOTR relaySocket.getLocalPort=-1 relayServer=109.74.203.226 relayPort=18771
     P2pChatOTR receiveHandler send encrypted initialMsg='...'
     P2pChatOTR combinedUdpAddrString this peer udpAddress=89.201.71.60:33790|192.168.1.135:33790